Beryl Bellman, PhD Bio

 I actively involve students in several of my projects to provide opportunities for utilizing their communications skills in both academe and the private sector.
 In addition to work in the United States I have conducted research in a number of international IT related projects in Korea, the Peoples Republic of China, Australia, Canada, Europe, Africa and Latin America.

 I served as the President of the World Design Institute (a non-profit educational and research corporation) which runs World Design Forums - the last was held at the Daiyutai - Government Guest House in Beijing.
 The WDF was a meeting for high-level business leaders and scholars exploring the above kinds of issues in international contexts.
+I did this in collaboration with RAND and AT&T.

 I conducted intensive ethnographic research in intercultural communications, having spent over 18 years studying secrecy and secret societies in West Africa - with a special focus in Liberia and the Kpelle.
 I am also involved in helping to create programs to re-build local communities in Liberia that were devastated by the civil war and today in assisting in the Ebola crisis.
 I also conducted communications research in Mali, Zambia, Kenya, Zimbabwe, Ivory Coast, Guinea, Mexico and Peru.
 I helped establish Internet capabilities in conjunction the African Academy of Sciences and the Kenya Computer Institute.
 I co-founded the first international academic research and educational distributed computer conferencing network on the Internet in 1985 - BESTNET, an acronym for the Binational English and Spanish Telecommunications Network.